conan-io/docs/reference/tools/meson/mesontoolchain.rst

-It adds link flags ``-arch XXX``, ``-isysroot [SDK_PATH]`` and the minimum deployment target flag, e.g., ``-mios-version-min=8.0`` to the ``MesonToolchain`` ``c_args``, ``c_link_args``, ``cpp_args``, and ``cpp_link_args`` attributes, given the Conan settings for any Apple OS (iOS, watchOS, etc.) and the ``tools.apple:sdk_path`` configuration value like it's showed in this example of host profile:
+It adds link flags ``-arch XXX``, ``-isysroot [SDK_PATH]`` and the minimum deployment target flag, e.g., ``-mios-version-min=8.0`` to the ``MesonToolchain`` ``c_args``, ``c_link_args``, ``cpp_args``, and ``cpp_link_args`` attributes, given the Conan settings for any Apple OS (iOS, watchOS, etc.) and the ``tools.apple:sdk_path`` configuration value like it's shown in this example of host profile:

 .. code-block:: text